quetzyg/IoTap/README.md

 Born out of necessity, this tool fills a critical gap, offering a solution where none previously existed—particularly for managing extensive IoT deployments.

-It is especially effective for performing batch operations and maintaining uniform device management.
+It is especially effective for performing batch operations and ensuring consistent, reproducible, and idempotent device management.

 ## Features